simondlevy/UE4_OpenCV/README.md

 Once Visual Studio is done parsing the UE4 source code, do <b>Build / Build Solution</b>.
 This will create a <b>Binaries</b> folder.
-Navigate to <b>ThirdParty/OpenCV/Libraries/Win64</b>, and copy/paste the file <b>opencv_world340.dll</b> to the new <b>Binaries</b> folder.
+Navigate to <b>ThirdParty/OpenCV/Libraries/Win64</b>, and copy/paste the file <b>opencv_world340.dll</b> to the <b>Binaries/Win64</b> folder.
 Finally, hit the <b>F5</b> key to launch launch the UE4 editor, and press the Play button.
 In the upper-left of the display you should see a little camera view from the character's perspective, along with a report of the frame rate (FPS).

 # How it works